Just Mousing Around Newsletter ~ Volume 24 Issue 7 ~ July 2025

 Contact

-Copyright © Professional Computer Services, LLC 2023
+Copyright © Professional Computer Services, LLC 2025

 Virtual Tai Chi classes from home

 Tai Chi can help improve immunity, depression, tension & stress, as well as balance, & many other health benefits.
 Tai Chi can be a positive part of your journey to improving health & overall well-being.
-Questions or for more info: Email us info(at)pcswebpartner.com If you have a group that would like to do a Tai Chi class please contact us as well.
+Questions or for more info: Email us info(at)pcswebpartner.com If you have a group that would like to do a Tai Chi class please contact us.
 Questions or for more info: Email us info(at)pcswebpartner.com

 Want to reduce your stress?
 How about a Tai Chi class via Zoom in your own home?
 More details here.